trovu/trovu/Troubleshooting.md

 This might be a caching issue.

-First of all, make sure that `data.trovu.net` has updated the raw version of the shortcut file you edited.
-For example,
+First of all, make sure if your edit arrived in https://data.trovu.net/data/data.json .
+It should get updated automatically by a Github webhook on the *git push* event.

-- `o`-namespace (planet) shortcuts are at https://data.trovu.net/data/shortcuts/o.yml.
-- `de`-namespace (German language) shortcuts are at https://data.trovu.net/data/shortcuts/de.yml.
-- `.de`-namespace (Germany) shortcuts are at https://data.trovu.net/data/shortcuts/.de.yml.

 Then, you can either